neuvector/docs/user/pages/08.integration/06.adfs/docs.md

 12.Select “Add Rule…” and choose “Send LDAP Attributes as Claims”; then select “Next”.
 Name the rule and choose Active Directory as the Attribute store.
 Only Username outgoing claim is required for authentication if default role is set; else groups is needed for role mapping.
 Email is optional.
 + SAM-Account-Name -> Username
 + E-Mail-Address -> Email
-+ Token-Groups – Unqalified Names -> groups
++ Token-Groups – Unqualified Names -> groups
 ![adfsSetup](adfs11-12.png)

 13.Select “Add Rule…” and choose “Transform an Incoming Claim”; then select “Next”.
 Name the rule and set the field as captured in the screenshot below.
 The Outgoing name ID format needs to be Transient Identifier.